 Excretory System Definition

 The excretory system consists of the organs that remove metabolic wastes from the body.
-In humans, this includes the removal of liquid nitrogenous waste in the form of urine, and solid wastes especially from the breakdown of hemoglobin.
+In humans, this includes the removal of liquid nitrogenous waste in the form of urine and solid wastes especially from the breakdown of hemoglobin.
 The removal of urine is accomplished by the urinary tract, while solid wastes are expelled through egestion from the large intestine.

-Functions of the Excretory System
+Excretory System Function

 The excretory system functions as the bulwark and balance to the digestive system.
 While we consume food and drink to nourish the body and provide energy, the excretory system ensures that homeostasis is maintained, irrespective of changes to the nutritive value of food.

 It regulates the fluid balance of the body, maintaining adequate salt and water levels.
 When there is excess water, it is removed through the production of hypotonic urine.
-When we consume salty food, or lose water through perspiration, the concentration of urine is increased, to preserve the osmolarity of body fluids.
+When we consume salty food or lose water through perspiration, the concentration of urine is increased to preserve the osmolarity of body fluids.

 Excretory System Organs